RhymeForge ยท Word page

 Why aim rhymes the way it does

-To understand why aim rhymes the way it does, start with the vowel — the long /eɪ/, written /eɪ/ — and the ending, which rings out through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 34 matches, family rhymes 109, additive and subtractive together 189, assonance 5,693, and consonance 424.
+Aim is built around a long-a that lifts the line (/eษช/); it's one-syllable and lets the nasal carry the tail.
+In our 54,000-word dictionary the perfect-rhyme pool returns 43 matches, family rhymes 140, additive and subtractive together 321, assonance 7,164, and consonance 555.
 The mix gives you options across the board.
 Strict rhymes for the structural beats, family or assonance for the interior lines.
 What matters when you're writing: the ear forgives slants in service of meaning.
 If the strict rhyme is the predictable word, the assonance match will usually hit harder.
 Aim is a word where the slant choice almost always reads as more thoughtful than the obvious end-rhyme.

 More songwriting tools